jake-knerr/cogent/README.md

 This tree of components is referred to as the "component tree".

+#### All components are required to have a view.

 #### A component's view is its state representation, its reflection of state to the display.

 #### Each component may have its own internal state and controller code.

 Components are MVC components.

-#### All components are required to have a view.

 #### Parent components manage the state of child components.
-They pass the child component state and they modify their child components' state.
+They pass the child component state, and they modify their child components' state.

 Components do not directly modify the state passed to them by a parent component.
-Components may manage their own internal state, but the state that is passed to them is managed by their parent.
+Instead, the state that is passed to them is managed by their parent.

+However, components may manage their own internal state.

 #### Parent components handle the process of adding child components to themselves.
 In other words, components do not add themselves to the component tree.